Use the Direct Comparison Test to determine whether the series co... | Study Prep in Pearson+

 1

 Step 1: Recall the Direct Comparison Test.
-This test states that if we have two series ∑aₙ and ∑bₙ, where 0 ≤ aₙ ≤ bₙ for all n, then: (a) If ∑bₙ converges, ∑aₙ also converges. (b) If ∑aₙ diverges, ∑bₙ also diverges.
+This test states that if 0 ≤ a_n ≤ b_n for all n and the series ∑b_n converges, then the series ∑a_n also converges.
+Similarly, if ∑b_n diverges and a_n ≥ b_n for all n, then ∑a_n diverges.

-Step 2: Identify the given series ∑(3 / (√n - 2)).
-To apply the Direct Comparison Test, we need to find a simpler series bₙ that we can compare to aₙ = 3 / (√n - 2).
-The simpler series should ideally resemble the behavior of aₙ for large n.
+Step 2: Identify the given series and the comparison series.
+The given series is ∑(cos²n / n²), and the comparison series is b_n = 1 / n².
+Note that b_n is a p-series with p = 2, which is known to converge because p > 1.

+Step 3: Analyze the term a_n = cos²n / n².
+Since cos²n is always between 0 and 1 (because the cosine function oscillates between -1 and 1, and squaring it ensures non-negative values), we have 0 ≤ cos²n ≤ 1.
+This implies 0 ≤ a_n ≤ b_n for all n.

 Watch next